-Every late December, skywatchers can head outside and watch the annual Ursid meteor shower, which peak each year around the time of the Winter Solstice, December 20-23rd.
-It’s the second of two meteor displays in December, the first being the Geminds, which peaked earlier in the month, around December 11-13th.
+Every late December, skywatchers can head outside and watch the annual Ursid meteor shower, which peaks each year around the time of the Winter Solstice, December 22-23rd.
+It’s the second of two meteor displays in December, the first being the Geminds, which peaked earlier in the month.

 Created by dust from the tail of the comet Comet 8P/Tuttle, the Ursids are not typically one of the strongest meteor showers commonly observed.
 These meteor showers generally produce anywhere from 5 to 15 meteors per hour.